Manage your taxes

 - Realize long-term capital gains if your income falls below the threshold for your filing status, so that they will be taxed at 0%.

 - If you're in a higher tax bracket, consider selling stock at a loss to offset current gains and up to $3,000 of ordinary income.
 Unused capital losses can be carried forward.

 - You may be able to lower your lifetime taxes by spreading withdrawals from your IRA or 401(k) over your lifetime (even before age 70-1/2).

-- Investments in municipal bonds to generate tax-free income if you are in a higher tax bracket.
+- Investments in municipal bonds to generate tax-free income if you are in a higher tax bracket.1

-- Whether bunching itemized deductions in any given year will be better than the standard deduction.
+- Whether bunching itemized deductions in any given year may be beneficial compared to the standard deduction.
 Be sure to consider the increased standard deduction as a result of the tax reform legislation passed in 2017.